 - Gandhi was assassinated by a fellow Hindu on January 30, 1948, who shot him three times at point-blank range.
 More than two million people attended Gandhi’s funeral.
 The epitaph on his memorial in New Delhi reads "Oh God" which are purported to be his last words.

-- An urn that once contained Mahatma Gandhi's ashes is now at a shrine in Los Angeles.
+- An urn that once contained Mahatma Gandhi's ashes is now at a shrine in Los Angeles, California.

-Mahatma Gandhi’s birthday, celebrated on October 2, is one of only three national holidays in India.
-Gandhi’s birthday is known as Gandhi Jayanti in India and is commemorated with a prayer for peace, ceremonies, and with singing "Raghupathi Raghava Rajaram," Gandhi’s favorite song.
+Mahatma Gandhi’s birthday, celebrated on October 2, is a major national holiday in India.
+Gandhi’s birthday is known as Gandhi Jayanti in India; the event is commemorated with a prayer for peace, ceremonies, and with singing "Raghupathi Raghava Rajaram," Gandhi’s favorite song.

-To honor Gandhi’s message of nonviolence, the United Nations declared October 2 as the International Day of Nonviolence.
-This went into effect in 2007.
+In 2007, to honor Gandhi’s message of nonviolence, the United Nations declared October 2 as the International Day of Nonviolence.